Seriousattempts/Bootloader_Unlock_Retroid_Pocket_3Plus/README.md

 adb devices
 adb reboot bootloader
 ./fastboot devices
-./fastboot oem get_identifier_token
+./fastboot oem get_identifier_token`

   **4.3** You should get an output like:

-Identifier token:
+`Identifier token:
 XXXXXXXXXXXXXXXXXXXXXXXX
 OKAY [  0.019s]
-finished. total time: 0.019s
+finished. total time: 0.019s`

   **4.4** Copy out the Identifier token and replace XXXXXXXXXXXXXXXXXXXXXXXX with your Identifier token with this command:
 ./signidentifier_unlockbootloader.sh XXXXXXXXXXXXXXXXXXXXXXXX rsa4096_vbmeta.pem signature.bin

   **4.5** You should have an output like this:
-Identifier sign script, ver 0.10
+`Identifier sign script, ver 0.10
 1+0 records in
 1+0 records out
 50 bytes copied, 0.000257562 s, 194 kB/s
-Identifier sign successfully'
+Identifier sign successfully
   **4.6** You will see a signature.bin file in the modified_fastboot folder with it's date modified should be recent to the time you ran the last command
   **4.7** Now run this command *./fastboot flashing unlock_bootloader signature.bin* and you should end with this result:
 2downloading 'unlock_message'...

-'OKAY [ 0.016s]
+OKAY [ 0.016s]
 unlocking bootloader...
 Info:Unlock bootloader success!
 OKAY [945.463s]
-finished. total time: 945.479s'
+finished. total time: 945.479s`

 The bootloader unlock is required before flashing any custom firmware or custom fixes like